UNC System Military Affairs

 Green Zone Training

-The Military Affairs team is now offering Green Zone Training to members of the UNC System community who want to learn more about the military-affiliated student experience.
-The program trains faculty and staff to support service members, veterans, and their families as they transition to academic life.
-Upon completion of the 2-hour training, you will receive an official UNC System Green Zone email signature icon.
+The Military Affairs team offers Green Zone Training to members of the UNC System community –and the public – who want to learn more about the military-affiliated student experience.
+The program trains faculty, staff, and community members to support service members, veterans, and their families as they transition to academic life.
+Upon completion of the 2-hour training, participants receive a UNC System Green Zone email signature icon.

 Click the button below to register.
-For more information or to schedule a separate training session specifically for your institution, contact Brad Wrenn, Program Manager for Military and Veterans Education at btwrenn@northcarolina.edu, or 336-908-0251.
+For more information or to schedule a separate training session specifically for your institution, contact Bradley Wrenn.

 Information for Prospective Military-Affiliated Students